Things To Do in Droylsden

 James Kirk passed away sadly young and is the only one of the Tameside VC’s to have been presented the medal posthumously.
 The blue plaque lies at 530 Edge Lane, Droylsden.

-Arthur Herbert Procter did not come to be associated with Tameside until after his glorious military occupation.
+Arthur Herbert Procter did not come to be associated with Tameside until after his incredible military occupation.
 He was born in Bootle and schooled at Port Sunlight and also Exeter.
 His blue plaque lies at St Mary’s Church, Droylsden and St Stephen’s Church, Hyde).